-Again we see humor and persuasion used effectively.
-The audience is shown how easy the use of the product is.
+Again, we see humor and persuasion used effectively.
+The audience is shown how easy it is to use the product.
 No big deal!

-The productivity app called Slack gets exposure with this quirky and enjoyable piece.
+The business communication app Slack gets exposure with this quirky and enjoyable piece.

-The video almost feels like an episode of a comedy series about a semi-dysfunctional video production company.
-Visual demonstrations of the app in action also help convey how useful it is for those who need a solution to their productivity problems.
+The video feels like an episode of a comedy series about a semi-dysfunctional video production company.
+Demonstrations of the app in action help convey how useful it is.

 There you have it!
 Some great examples of promotional videos pulled off really well, in a variety of ways, and with incredible creative flare.
 Hopefully, this list inspires you for your next video project!